Lucass2021/Weather-App-with-CSS/README.md

 ---

-## 🚀 Tecnologias utilizadas
+## 🚀 Technologies
-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed with the following technologies:
 * VS Code;
 * HTML;
 * CSS;